CompAndSave/hugo-decap-ti/content/posts/how-to-plan-a-green-eco-friendly-wedding.md

 ---
-title: "How to Plan a Green, Eco-Friendly Wedding"
+title: How to Plan a Green, Eco-Friendly Wedding
 date: 2017-05-23T13:00:24.000Z
+authors: Awanthi Vardaraj
 slug: how-to-plan-a-green-eco-friendly-wedding
-description: "How to Plan a Green, Eco-Friendly Wedding"
 featured_image: /blog/images/archive/2017/05/ecofriendlydiamond.jpg
-authors: Awanthi Vardaraj
+description: How to Plan a Green, Eco-Friendly Wedding
-tags: [green diy,tips,eco-friendly ink cartridges,Eco-friendly,party]
+tags:
+  - green diy
+  - tips
+  - eco-friendly ink cartridges
+  - Eco-friendly
+  - party
 ---
 You're getting married!
 Congratulations!
 There's so much to think about, plan, do, and organize, and so much to stay on top of.
 We get that, but here's one more thing to think about: are you planning on having a green, eco-friendly wedding?
 Because if you're not, there are plenty of reasons why you should.

 # Why You Should Have a Green, Eco-Friendly Wedding